fieldtrip/website/development/module/preproc.md

 # Preprocessing of EEG/MEG time series data

-FieldTrip has a consistent set of low-level functions for reprocessing of EEG and MEG data, such as filtering, baseline correction and re-referencing.
+FieldTrip has a consistent set of low-level functions for reprocessing of EEG and MEG data, such as filtering, baseline correction and rereferencing.
 This allows other projects to re-use the implemented methods separate from FieldTrip (e.g., for realtime analysis of EEG and MEG data) and perhaps also to contribute to FieldTrip.

 The low-level functions are combined in the **preproc** toolbox, which is available for download [here](https://download.fieldtriptoolbox.org/modules/).